joyboy-koder/Tailwindcss-Minimal-form2/README.md

 ## Demo

-You can view the live demo here: [Live Demo Link]
+You can view the live demo here: [https://joyboy-koder.github.io/Tailwindcss-Minimal-form2/]